-Staff Member May issue Additional requirements Designated Breastfeeding Expert (DBE) All breastfeeding equipment and aids Complete required training and demonstrate competency with all breastfeeding aids Component of job description/plan/evaluation Competent Professional Authority (CPA) All breastfeeding equipment and aids Complete required training and demonstrate competency with all breastfeeding aids Component of job description/plan/evaluation Senior Peer Counselor All breastfeeding equipment and aids, excluding infant feeding tube device and nipple shields.
-Authorized by Breastfeeding Coordinator Complete required training and demonstrate competency with all breastfeeding aids Component of job description/plan/evaluation
+Staff Member May issue Additional requirements Designated Breastfeeding Expert (DBE) All breastfeeding equipment and aids Complete required training and demonstrate competency with all breastfeeding aids Component of job description/plan/evaluation Competent Professional Authority (CPA) All breastfeeding equipment and aids Complete required training and demonstrate competency with all breastfeeding aids Component of job description/plan/evaluation Senior Peer Counselor All breastfeeding equipment and aids, excluding infant feeding tube device and nipple shields. reastfeeding oment and excluding t feeding tube ce and nipple - Authorized by Breastfeeding Coordinator - Complete required training and demonstrate competency with all breastfeeding aids •- •- a.
+Single and double pumping kits must be issued/distributed with guidelines on how to use according to manufacturer's instructions.